-If weakness, reduced range of movement or tremor has made eating and drinking difficult, come to our Occupational therapists for advice.
-If you sit in an armchair, a dining chair or a wheelchair we will look at ways to create a stable and functional seated position so that you can reach for your drink or have the drink supported within reach.
+If weakness, reduced range of movement, or tremor has made eating and drinking difficult, come to our Therapists for advice.
+If you sit in an armchair, a dining chair, or a wheelchair we will look at ways to create a stable and functional seated position so that you can reach for your drink or have the drink supported within reach.

 Insulated cups with lids are available on the high street as they are useful when you are having hot drinks ‘on the go’.
 They are also useful as the lids with sipping holes reduce the risk of spills.
 The insulated sides keep the drink warm and the outside stays cool to touch, to protect your hands as you hold the cup.
 We also have some insulated cups with big handles which make holding the cup easier and safer.

-Flexi cups with a cut out help you to drink if you can’t tilt your head back.
-The cups are also helpfully squashy so the lip of the cup can be squeezed to a narrower shape to avoid spills fro the side when drinking.
+Flexi cups with a cut-out help you to drink if you can’t tilt your head back.
+The cups are also helpfully squashy so the lip of the cup can be squeezed to a narrower shape to avoid spills from the side when drinking.